-All 51 schools on this page offer online degrees in healthcare administration.
-These programs are available at the undergraduate and graduate level and can last from one to five years in length.
-Students can choose from an array of specializations in the field, from bioinformatics to healthcare management and medical transcription.
-Graduates of an online healthcare administration school may pursue a variety of professional roles, from working as part of a billing and coding team to leading an entire hospital or healthcare facility.
+Online degrees in healthcare administration are available at the undergraduate and graduate levels and can last from one to five years in length.
+Students can choose from an array of specializations in the field, from public health to healthcare management and medical transcription.
+Graduates of online healthcare administration programs may pursue a variety of professional roles, from working as part of a billing and coding team to leading an entire hospital or healthcare facility.
 Prospective students may appreciate our best online bachelor's in healthcare administration list or our best online MHA rankings.
 The schools on these lists were ranked according to their tuition costs and alumni salaries provided by PayScale.

 Online undergraduate certificates and associate degrees are available specifically in healthcare administration as well as in related fields such as medical transcription, medical office administration, and healthcare information systems.
-These types of programs discuss the skills for managing the large amount of information, record keeping, and correspondence that is common in the healthcare environment.
+These types of programs teach the skills necessary for managing the large amount of information, record keeping, and communication that is common in the healthcare environment.
 It’s wise to look for a program that emphasizes technological proficiency, since information technology is growing in importance in healthcare settings.

 Bachelor’s degrees in healthcare administration are available in healthcare management, healthcare information systems, and public health.
 These programs typically delve deeper into the history and structure of the healthcare system and its repercussions on patient care.
 Programs that focus on management include courses that discuss the business aspects of healthcare settings, such as healthcare finance, staffing, and marketing.